inkwell-studio/catechism-of-the-catholic-church-fresh/README.md

 # Note

 This repository is no longer actively maintained.
-It has been superseded by the [catechism-of-the-catholic-church-astro](https://github.com/inkwell-studio/catechism-of-the-catholic-church-astro) repository.
+It has been superseded by the [catechism-of-the-catholic-church](https://github.com/inkwell-studio/catechism-of-the-catholic-church) repository.

 # Catechism of the Catholic Church

 ## _A proof-of-concept for a better online version of the Catechism_

 This is a website for the _Catechism of the Catholic Church_, built with [Deno Fresh](https://fresh.deno.dev/).

-It is available at [https://www.catholiccatechism.app/](https://www.catholiccatechism.app/)

 ## Potentially useful links